Information current 18 March 2021

-On 29 January 2020, under the Public Health Act 2005, the Minister for Health and Minister for Ambulance Services made an order declaring a public health emergency in relation to coronavirus disease (COVID-19).
+On 29 January 2020, under the Public Health Act 2005, Queensland's Minister for Health and Minister for Ambulance Services made an order declaring a public health emergency in relation to coronavirus disease (COVID-19).
 The public health emergency area specified in the order is for ‘all of Queensland’.
-Its duration has been extended by regulation to 11:59pm, 31 December 2020 and may be further extended.
-The Public Health (Further Extension of Declared Public Health Emergency–COVID-19) Regulation (No. 5) 2020 was made by Queensland’s Governor in Council, and extends all active Public Health Directions issued by the state’s Chief Health Officer, Dr Jeannette Young.
+Its duration has been extended by regulation to 11:59pm, 31 March 2021 and may be further extended.
+The Public Health Regulation extends all active Public Health Directions issued by the state’s Chief Health Officer, Dr Jeannette Young.
 For further information, please visit the Australian Government and Queensland Health websites.

 + Current status of restrictions in Queensland

 + COVID Safe business operation - see our dedicated page

 The Queensland Government's roadmap for the easing of restrictions is currently at Stage Six.